Deposit: Ethereum

 5. Consensus Mechanism: Proof of Stake (PoS)

-Ethereum initially operated on a Proof of Work (PoW) consensus mechanism, similar to Bitcoin.
-However, it transitioned to Proof of Stake (PoS) with the ETH 2.0 upgrade, significantly reducing energy consumption and improving scalability.
-In PoS, validators are chosen to create new blocks based on the amount of ETH they hold and are willing to “stake” as collateral.
+Initially working on a Proof of Work (PoW) consensus, Ethereum transformed into Proof-of-Stake (PoS) with the ETH 2.0 upgrade that abrogated high energy consumption and improved its scalability.
+As regards PoS, validators are considered or selected to produce new blocks on the basis of how much ETH they hold and want to “stake” as collateral.

 The Evolution of Ethereum